senbet22/holidaze/README.md

 ### Concept:

 I chose a desert-themed booking platform using the `Holidaze` API with all available venues.
-I developed this dune-side concept to design for something more specific and cohesive, focusing on unique desert escapes that connect travelers with memorable experiences.
+I developed this dune-side concept to design for something more specific and cohesive.

 ## Key Features